 The gas tube surge suppressor in the NID does a good job shunting surges to ground.
-In addition the whole house POTS/DSL splitter we use includes a semiconductor secondary surge suppressor.
+For added protection use a semiconductor secondary surge suppressor.

-If you are running telephone wiring to out buildings it is good practice to use surge suppressors where cable exits and enters each building.
+If you are running telephone wiring to an out building it is good practice to use surge suppressors where cable exits and enters each building.